Banda Sea Cruise + Tanimbar, Indonesia

 Max group size: 10

 We begin on the tropical hub of Bali with a flight to Labuanbajo on the west coast of Flores.
 Here we will board our fine, private boat and begin our journey on the open ocean, heading north deep into the Flores Sea.
 Our first destination is the island of Tanahjampea.
-Since being collected in 1927, Tanahjampea Monarch and Tanahjampea Jungle Flycatcher have only ever been observed by a single observer in 1993 and our previous four groups.
+Since being collected in 1927, Tanahjampea Monarch and Tanahjampea Jungle Flycatcher have only ever been observed by a single observer in 1993 and our previous five groups.
 Our day on the island should produce both species along with a number of other endemic subspecies and soon-to-be-elevated to full species status such as and the equally sledom-seen Flores Sea Cuckoo Dove and more widespread Sahul Sunbird.
 Our first Elegant and Pink-headed Imperial Pigeons could be seen, both of which are abundant on several islands during the tour.
-In addition, if time allows we visit nearby Kalao to look for virginalis Elegant Pitta, a race endemic to the Flores Sea Islands, and kalaoensis Tanahjampea Jungle Flycatcher - a distinctive looking race, endemic to Kalao.
+In addition, if time allows we visit nearby Kalao to look for virginalis Elegant Pitta, a race endemic to the Flores Sea Islands, and kalaoensis Tanahjampea Jungle Flycatcher - a distinctive looking taxon, endemic to Kalao, and possibly elevated to species status in the future.

 Following a day sailing through the Flores Sea, with our eyes peeled on the open ocean in search of rarer seabirds among the throng of Red-footed Boobies, which on our 2011 cruise included Heinroth's Shearwater and Red-billed Tropicbird.
 Eventually we arrive on Pantar.
 The dry, open terrain is home to Broad-billed Monarch, Flame-breasted Sunbird, Black-fronted Flowerpecker and our first Barred Doves though the real reason for anchoring here is for Alor Boobook, a vocally-distinct split from the Southern Boobook complex, with a chance of Alor Cuckooshrike, a field guide split from Wallacean.

-The next island east, Alor is the only time we head to the hills, seeking out the undescribed 'Alor Myzomela', along with the recently-rediscovered Timor Grasshopper Warbler (which is often lumped with Javan as Sunda Grasshopper Warbler).
+The next island east, Alor is the only time we head to the hills, seeking out the undescribed 'Alor Myzomela', along with the recently-rediscovered Sunda Grasshopper Warbler.
 Several new species to the trip could also be seen; 'Alor Cuckooshrike', Timor Stubtail, Sunda Bush Warbler, Olive-headed Lorikeet, along with an outside chance of Flores Green Pigeon and two Critically Endangered species; Flores Hawk Eagle and Yellow-crested Cockatoo.

 Our next stop is the much larger but far-less populated island of Wetar, recently brought to the limelight by the rediscovery of good populations of Wetar Ground Dove which will be a prime target for us.
 Birding in a beautiful, untouched gorge, using a shallow stream as our trail we will also look for five true Wetar endemics; Wetar Figbird, Wetar Oriole, Wetar Scops Owl, Black-necklaced Honeyeater and Wetar Honeyeater together with several which are shared with nearby Timor; Black Cuckoo Dove, Timor Imperial Pigeon, Marigold, Iris and Olive-headed Lorikeets, Jonquil Parrot, Timor Stubtail, Timor Warbling-flycatcher, Fawn-breasted Whistler and Orange-sided Thrush and 'Timor Nightjar', a species yet to be described.